JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * * *

+### v0.6.0 (2015-10-17)
+* Zoning: Add mode to show restricted signals.
+* Pause on savegame load if ctrl key is pressed.
+* Fix build and refit with articulated/multihead vehicles with non-zero refit costs.
+* Fix YAPF pathfinder desync issue involving rail track type changes which where only passable by a subset of vehicles (trunk bug).
+* Add a changelog file to the repository.
+* Logging: Add debug category "yapfdesync" to enable desync checks for YAPF only.
+Save YAPF state dumps to new files on Unix platforms.
+Fix false positive in FindNearestSafeTile desync check.
+Log truncated revision strings at debug level 1 instead of 0.
+* Bump trunk base from r27403 to r27410

 ### v0.5.3 (2015-10-03)
 * Improved breakdowns patch: Fix non-determinism which caused desyncs in multiplayer.
 * Programmable signals patch: